Lab-Brat/pebbles_bot/README.md

 ## Introduction
 Pebbles is a telegram bot, which is designed to allow Linux users to have access to their VMs on their phones.
-You can find Pebbles by searching for [@Pebbles_LinuxHelper_bot](https://t.me/Pebbles_LinuxHelper_bot) in Telegram global search.
-Alternatively, it is possible to clone the repo and run it locally.
+You can clone the repo and run the bot locally or on a VPS.
 For that you need to ask [BotFather](https://core.telegram.org/bots#6-botfather) to create a bot for you, and then copy the bot's API hash to ```/home/$USER/bot_api.txt```.

 **What It Can Do Now**
 At this stage Pebbles is not very sophisticated, it can only do one thing: run a command with Paramiko library and return output to the user.